-In the cases of LP/PPs already had placed durable plaques or billboards to mark physical investments they are not obliged to display an informative poster.
+In cases where LP/PPs have already placed durable plaques or billboards to mark physical investments they are not obliged to display an informative poster.

 Events

 Public events of the project should aim to disseminate its results, and have to be interesting for target groups and media.
 Information about project events has to be sent to the assigned JS staff member not later than two weeks before event.
 In addition, information about the upcoming public events has to be entered in the calendar on the Programme website www.latlit.eu as soon as possible, but not later than two weeks prior to the event.